twalichiewicz/Backchannel/README.md

 Nothing went anywhere. **HNewhere is now Backchannel**.
 Same project, same history, same install URL, same settings.
-It was renamed in v1.6.0 when it stopped being about one site: it now reads Hacker News and/or Reddit, and each source is a checkbox you control.
-The repository has since been renamed to match, and links to the old one redirect.
+It was renamed in v1.6.0 when it stopped being about one site: it now offers many sources and each source is a checkbox you control.

 If you already have it installed it updates itself and renames in place.
 Your hidden sites, your reading queue, your collapsed threads and your preferences all carry over untouched.